iampeterndumba/iampeterndumba/README.md

 ### About Me
 I am an aspiring machine Learning Engineer who loves to use technology to solve business problems.
-I am currently enrolled in the AWS Machine Learning course where I am learning the required skills required to build and deploy a Machine Learning models in production.
+I am currently enrolled in the AWS Machine Learning course where I am learning the required skills required to create and deploy a Machine Learning models in production using Amazon SageMaker.

 ### Experience
 I have previously worked as an IT Technician at the Ministry of Agriculture.
 Currently, I am working as a self-employed IT consultant, and I  mostly work with startup companies to help them incorporate technologies into their businesses.